 And while it is true that oysters are among the foods most often associated with sexual prowess, there is little to no scientific evidence that eating them will directly influence the length of your sexual performance.
 So if you find yourself having a more sustained sexual performance after eating oysters, it might be the placebo effect.
 Then again, it could be the protein.

 Oysters are protein-rich.
-According to the USDA, one medium, raw oyster offers 4.72g of protein.
+According to the USDA, a single raw oyster offers a significant 4.72g of protein.
 And you need protein for sustained energy.
 (Legendary lover Casanova supposedly consumed 50 of the aphrodisiac bivalves each day to keep his libido in top form.)
 So it’s probably safe to assume they’re among the better food choices you can make on Valentine’s Day or any occasion when you hope to get lucky.

 RELATED: Planning Your Valentine’s Day Menu